Document Type : Research Paper

 Associate Professor, Department of Geography and Urban Planning, Faculty of Geography, Payame Noor University (PNU), Tehran, Iran.

-Assistant Professor, Department of Engineering and Technical, Faculty of Engineering and Agricultural Technology, Payame Noor University (PNU), Tehran, Iran.
+Assistant Professor, Department of Engineering and Agricultural Technology, Faculty of Engineering and Technical, Payame Noor University (PNU), Tehran, Iran.

 Purpose: Significant reductions in runoff have created severe challenges and complexities in water resources development projects.
 Protecting the rights of stakeholders and investments in dams and other water facilities requires recognizing hydro climatological changes.
 This study aimed to investigate the changes in precipitation and temperature on the 60-year discharge trend of the Kasilian watershed by non-parametric Mann-Kendall and Sen's Slope tests.

 Methods: In these studies, the discharge of Kasilian station, rainfall and temperature of 16 stations have been analyzed.
 Using non-parametric Mann-Kendall and Sen's Slope tests, the increasing or decreasing trend was tested monthly, seasonally, and annually at 5%.

 Results: The results show that the annual discharge has a significant negative trend.
 Also, all seasons are faced with a decrease in discharge, the trend of which is significant in spring, summer, and autumn.
 However, the precipitation of the Kasilian basin does not have a significant trend at the level of 5%.
 The average maximum temperature in three months of the year also the average annual maximum have a significant positive trend.
 The average minimum temperature of the basin in all months of the year has a significant upward trend.
 The highest temperature increase is also observed in autumn.